 This young Indian princess has sass and can go toe-to-toe with the series’ main character The Prince.
 And she’s also a helluva shot with the bow & arrow.

 So there you have it.
-These are just several of the Indian characters that I know of.
-If I’ve any characters, do comment below and tell me about your favourite Indian characters in video games.
+These are just several of the Indian characters we know of in gaming culture & history. any characters.
+Do comment below and tell us about your favourite Indian characters in video games.